Want to find out more? Take a look at our FAQs or watch our videos:

 If so, you and your partner (if you have one) can register for your employer’s childcare voucher schemes as soon as your baby is born, but you must receive a voucher by 5 April 2018.

 If your first baby is born after April 2018, you won't be able to join your employer's childcare voucher scheme.

 More than one child?

-If this is your second (or third, fourth, fifth…) child, both you and your partner (if you have one) need to join or remain registered on your employer’s childcare voucher scheme by April 2018.
+If this is your second (or third, fourth, fifth…) child, both you and your partner (if you have one) need to join your employer’s childcare voucher scheme and receive a voucher by 5 April 2018.
 This will ensure you have the choice of which option is best for you and your family.
-You need to make sure you order childcare vouchers at least once every 12 months to stay registered on our scheme.
+If you’re already registered on the childcare voucher scheme through your employer you need to make sure you order a childcare voucher at least once every 12 months to stay on the scheme.

 Do both parents have to be working?